chriscauley/intro-to-html/css/README.md

 </style>
 ```

-* External style sheets tell the browser "look up the url at this href and insert it like you would a style tag".
+* External style sheets (the `<link>` tag)tell the browser "look up the url at this href and insert it like you would a style tag".
 This is no different than pasting the contents of the stylesheet inside ofa style tag.

 ```css
 <link rel="stylesheet" type="text/css" href="/path/to/stylesheet.css" />
 ```

-* Inline (element specific styles, no selector used) set the style of an individual element.
+* Inline (a tags `style="foo"` attribute) set the style of an individual element.
 This is generally avoided on the finished product because it makes for sloppy html and inefficient styles.

 ```html
 <p>This is normal sized</p>